FabioMiguel2000/LEIC-PFL-2021-22/Taktikus/README.md

 - On a 8x8 chess-like board (with no colors)
 - Each player starts with 8 pieces in their first row
 - Each turn a player moves one piece (let white start)
-- The pieces have a rook-like movement (diagonal or horizontal as far as the player want), but cannot jump over a piece (either color)
+- The pieces have a rook-like movement (vertical or horizontal as far as the player want), but cannot jump over a piece (either color)
 - The objective is to capture the opponent's pieces
 - Capturing occurs in 2 ways:
     1. by capturing one or more of the opponents marbles (in an unbroken row or column) between two of one’s own marbles.